thediveo/lxkns/web/lxkns/README.md

     chaos descends.
   - `components/` – potentially reusable components, some more reusable, others less.
-    - `appbardrawer` – provides apps with the usual task bar, as well as a swipeable drawer.
+    - `appbardrawer` – the `AppBarDrawer` component provides apps with the usual task bar, as well as a swipeable drawer.
 This component takes on the daunting task of wiring up these things and setting up the standard elements, such as the drawer hamburger icon and the app bar title.
     - `discovery` – queries the lxkns discovery API `/api/namespaces` and then provides the results via context.
 Also does some result pre-processing in order to allow apps easy and quick navigation on the information model